Johns Hopkins Treatment Resistant Esketamine Antidepressant Targeted (TREAT) Depression Clinic

 Screening Visit Process

-If you have been referred by your provider to explore esketamine treatment, please complete the following information to schedule a screening visit.
+If you have been referred by your provider to explore esketamine treatment, please complete the following information to schedule a screening visit and send either by mail or via e-mail using the contact information below.

-- A referral from your psychiatrist - The referral needs to state that your psychiatrist is referring you for the treatment, a brief psychiatric history, and that you meet the diagnosis of treatment resistant depression.
-We currently are not treating patients with Bipolar Depression (manic episode in the past few months), active MJ use (need to be off it for a minimum if 30 days before they start treatment), MDD with psychosis.
+- A referral from your psychiatrist.
+The referral needs to state that your psychiatrist is referring you for this adjunctive treatment and will continue to serve as your primary psychiatrist.
+It should include a brief psychiatric history, medication trials and results, and that you meet the diagnosis of treatment resistant unipolar depression.
+We currently are not treating patients with Bipolar Depression (any history of manic episodes), active substance use (there is a minimum if 30 days of no substance use before we can consider treatment), or MDD with psychosis.

-- List of your past psychiatric medication (you can get this from your pharmacy)
+- A list of your past psychiatric medications (you can get this from your pharmacy).

-Once the patient information package is complete and received, we will set up a screening visit for you to meet with one of our clinic psychiatrists.
-As of now, this visit will be a telemedicine appointment, in compliance with COVID-19 related stay-at-home guidelines.
-If you prefer an in-person meeting, the visit will be scheduled once the hospital lifts these restrictions at an unknown time in the future.
+Once the patient information package is complete and received, we will set up a screening visit for you to meet with one of our clinic psychiatrists, which may be either a virtual or in-person appointment.
 During the screening visit, the psychiatrist will review your psychiatric history, assess your need for treatment, and if appropriate, prescribe and seek approval from your insurance company for esketamine treatment to be done in the clinic.

 Please do not hesitate to reach out to us with any questions or if you would like more information: